S3-working-group/s3-practical-guide/docs/all.md

 - take some more time for reflection and then come back to the objection again later.
 - etc.

 There’s always an iterative next step of some kind that you can take!
-Even if a proposal doesn’t fully address the <a href="glossary.html#entry-driver" class="glossary-tooltip" data-toggle="tooltip" title="Driver: A person’s or a group&#x27;s motive for responding to a specific situation.">driver</a>, reaching agreement about **one or more iterative next steps** is often good enough.
+Even if a proposal doesn’t fully address the <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization’s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">driver</a>, reaching agreement about **one or more iterative next steps** is often good enough.
 It’s also helpful sometimes to break things down into small steps, especially when you’re dealing with complex or complicated situations.

 Objections can be resolved by following the process outlined in _Reasoned Decision-Making_: